gosub3000/weather-data/README.md

 | **11** | `2` | **Rainfall** | 0.3mm units | Accumulated rainfall **since the last log record**.
 This value is often stored in units of 0.3 mm on the console. |
 | **12** | `280.2` | **Wind Direction** | Degrees | Wind direction in degrees (0 = North, 90 = East, 180 = South, 270 = West). |
 | **13** | `0` | **Status** | Integer | Status code (e.g., used to indicate a sensor error, battery low, or rain counter overflow). `0` means no error. |

+## Notes
+**Rainfall Units**: The rainfall field (Field 11) is typically recorded as the count of tipping bucket events.
+For many weather stations, each "tip" represents ~0.3 mm of rain.
+To get the actual rainfall in millimeters for the period, you would multiply this count by 0.3.
+The values can jump, for example 2 to 0 to 14 to 10, indicating sporadic rain showers occurred during the period.

 Further information on file format can be found in the PyWWS documentation.